votca/votca/papers/v2024/paper.md

 ### H5MD support

-The recent version of `VOTCA` supports the `H5MD` [@debuyl2014h5md] file format, which internally uses `HDF5` [@hdf5] storage.
+The recent version of VOTCA supports the `H5MD` [@debuyl2014h5md] file format, which internally uses `HDF5` [@hdf5] storage.
 This is a very fast and scalable method for storing molecular trajectories, already implemented in simulation packages such as `LAMMPS`, `ESPResSo++`, and `ESPResSo`.
-`VOTCA` recognizes the trajectory file format by the extension.
+VOTCA recognizes the trajectory file format by the extension.
 In the case of H5MD, it expects a `.h5` extension.
 Following the H5MD concepts, the particle trajectories are organized in the `particles` container.
 This container can handle multiple subsets of the studied system.
 Therefore, we must define `h5md_particle_group` in the XML topology file to declare which subset of particles to use.
 The reader handles both coordinates (if present), forces, and velocities.

 ## XTP
-Data structures related to atomistic properties (topology, molecules, segments, fragments, atoms) in `XTP` are reused or build upon those of `CSG`.
+Data structures related to atomistic properties (topology, molecules, segments, fragments, atoms) in XTP are reused or build upon those of CSG.
 Linear algebra related structures and functionalities are handled by Eigen [@eigenweb] which can be accelerated by internally calling the Intel Math Kernel Library [@intelMKL].
 Exchange-correlation functionals are provided by the Library of eXchange-Correlation (`LIBXC`) functionals [@Lehtola2018], while `libint` [@Libint2] and `libecpint` [@Shaw2017] are used for the evaluation of molecular integrals of many-body operators over Gaussian functions.
-`VOTCA-XTP` provides different functionalities in three types of _calculator_ classes:
+VOTCA-XTP provides different functionalities in three types of _calculator_ classes:

 - a collection of tools that do not require information of a mapped MD trajectory, including a specific DFT-$GW$-BSE calculator in `tools` callable by `xtp_tools`
 - analysis and not-high-throughput applications that require a mapped MD trajectory in `calculators` callable by `xtp_run`
 - high-throughput, high-performance applications that require a mapped MD trajectory in `jobcalculators` callable by `xtp_parallel`

-In general, `XTP` uses shared-memory parallelization in the heavy calculations involving the quantum methods, with the possibility to seamlessly offload matrix-matrix and matrix-vector operations to GPU via `CUDA`.
+In general, VOTCA-XTP uses shared-memory parallelization in the heavy calculations involving the quantum methods, with the possibility to seamlessly offload matrix-matrix and matrix-vector operations to GPU via `CUDA`.

 ### PyXTP

-The PyXTP pyhon package distributed with VOTCA, contains python bindings to the main functionalities of `VOTCA-XTP`.
+The PyXTP pyhon package distributed with VOTCA, contains python bindings to the main functionalities of VOTCA-XTP.
 These python bindings were created using pybind11 [@pybind11] and provide users with a dedicated Atomisic Simulation Environment (ASE) [@ase] calculator.
-The use of this calculator not only facilitates the adoption of `VOTCA-XTP` by non-experts users but they also allow to integrate `VOTCA-XTP` in the broader ASE ecosystem.
+The use of this calculator not only facilitates the adoption of VOTCA-XTP by non-experts users but they also allow to integrate VOTCA-XTP in the broader ASE ecosystem.

 The following snippet of code illustrate the use of PyXTP.
 This small code optimize the geometry of a CO molecule in the first excited singlet states.
 As seen in the code, the XTP calculator is used to compute the forces on the nuclei while the geometry optimization itself is driven by ASE functionalities.